Stuttgart Surge: Logos

 With the presentation of the new team name in 2021, the franchise unveiled two logos for their first season.
-The design of the major logo uses the form of the Stuttgart TV tower in the team colors yellow and blue with the tower shaft and the antenna depicting a stylized lightning bolt.
+The design of the major logo uses the form of the Stuttgart TV tower which is located near the stadium.
+It is both a landmark for the town as well as for the region.
+The logo features the team colors yellow and blue with the tower shaft and the antenna depicting a stylized lightning bolt.
 The tower basket features the team name in white on a dark ground.
 The minor logo just shows a stylized lightning bolt in yellow pointing to the right and features optionally the team name or a multiangled line, both in a dark color.